swcarpentry/git-novice/08-collab.md

 > ## Review changes {.challenge}
 >
-> The Owner makes some changes in the repository without giving any information
+> The Owner push commits to the repository without giving any information
 > to the Collaborator.
 How can the Collaborator find out what has changed with
 > command line?
 And on GitHub?
 >